Any fool can know.

 The point is to understand.

-Understanding naturally flows from resting in pure awareness.
+Understanding naturally flows from resting in pure awareness

-- of loving kindness, and compassion, and from being at peace.
+- of loving kindness, and compassion, and being at peace,

-- of living a healthy and happy life, and in harmony with life’s natural order.
+- of living a healthy and happy life, with optimal mental health, and in harmony with life’s natural order.

+It is not true that we are naturally endowed with the ability to think clearly and logically – without learning how, or without practicing.
 It is ridiculous to suppose that any less skill is required for thinking than for carpentering, or for playing tennis, golf, or bridge, or for playing some musical instrument.